 Company/employer owned vehicles

-- If you have a vehicle which is owned by your employer, you will need to provide a letter dated within the past three months naming you as an employee who has exclusive use of the vehicle.
-The letter should be signed by the company secretary or someone with similar authority; it should not be signed by you.
+If you have a vehicle which is owned by your employer, you will need to provide a letter dated within the past three months naming you as an employee who has exclusive use of the vehicle.
+The letter should be signed by the company secretary or someone with similar authority.
+We won't accept a letter signed by you.

-- In addition, you must provide either the V5C Vehicle Registration Certificate or the lease/hire agreement.
+You must also provide either the V5C Vehicle Registration Certificate or the lease/hire agreement.

-- If the company has just purchased the vehicle you may provide the Sales Invoice and the Insurance cover note and we will issue a three month permit.
+If the company has just purchased the vehicle, you can provide the sales invoice and the insurance cover note.
+We will then issue a three-month permit.

 Vehicles that are registered abroad

-- Foreign students are allowed to keep their vehicles in the UK whilst studying without re-registering them, so we will issue permits to foreign students for the period of their studies but they must provide a document from their college confirming their registration and course start and end dates every time they renew their permit.
+We will issue a permit for the period of your studies.
+You must provide a document from your college confirming registration and course start and end dates every time you renew your permit.

 Residents with foreign registered vehicles may park in the Town Hall Car Park at a reduced rate, subject to a minimum stay of one week.
-Visit the Hornton Street Town Hall car park webpage for more details.
+Visit Hornton Street Town Hall car park for more.